The Shawshank Redemption: Cultural influence

 The shot of Andy standing in the thunderstorm, arms open and drenched in rain, is widely considered one of the most significant visuals in cinema.

 In November 2014, the Academy of Motion Picture Arts and Sciences celebrated the film's 20th anniversary with a special one-night screening at the Samuel Goldwyn Theater in Beverly Hills, California.
 In 2015, the film was selected by the United States Library of Congress to be preserved in the National Film Registry for being "culturally, historically, or aesthetically significant".
 Darabont responded: "I can think of no greater honor than for The Shawshank Redemption to be considered part of our country's cinematic legacy."
 Variety said that the word "Shawshank" could be used to instantly convey images of a prison.

 The significant and enduring public appreciation for the film has often been difficult for critics to define.
 In an interview, Freeman said, "About everywhere you go, people say, The Shawshank Redemption—greatest movie I ever saw'" and that such praise "Just comes out of them".
 Robbins said, "I swear to God, all over the world—all over the world—wherever I go, there are people who say, 'That movie changed my life.
 In a separate interview, Stephen King said, "If that isn't the best [adaptation of my works], it's one of the two or three best, and certainly, in moviegoers' minds, it's probably the best because it generally rates at the top of these surveys they have of movies. ...
 I never expected anything to happen with it."
-In a 2014 Variety article, Robbins claimed that South African politician Nelson Mandela told him about his love for the film, while it has been cited as a source of inspiration by several sportsmen including Jonny Wilkinson (UK), Agustín Pichot (Argentina), Al Charron (Canada), and Dan Lyle (USA), and Sarah Ferguson, the Duchess of York.
+In a 2014 Variety article, Robbins claimed that South African politician Nelson Mandela told him about his love for the film, while it has been cited as a source of inspiration by several sportsmen including Jonny Wilkinson (UK), Agustín Pichot (Argentina), Al Charron (Canada), and Dan Lyle (US), as well as Sarah Ferguson.
 Gunton said he had encountered fans in Morocco, Australia, South America, Germany, France, and Bora Bora.
 Director Steven Spielberg said that the film was "a chewing-gum movie—if you step on it, it sticks to your shoe".
 Speaking on the film's 25th anniversary, Darabont said that older generations were sharing it with younger generations, contributing to its longevity.